 Such remedies are clearly available in this jurisdiction.
 Having regard to this decision and the earlier Powell decision, it is clear that the State's obligation under Article 2 of the Convention is to carry out an effective investigation into the circumstances surrounding the death.
-The Court in the Powell case stated that it considered 'that the procedural obligation as described cannot be confined to circumstances in which an individual has lost his life as a result of an act of violence.
-In its opinion, and with reference to the facts of the instant case, the obligation at issue extends to the need for an effective independent system for establishing the cause of death of an individual under the care and responsibility of health professionals and any liability on the part of the latter."
+The Court in the Powell case stated that it considered "that the procedural obligation as described cannot be confined to circumstances in which an procedural obligation as described cannot be confined to circumstances in which an individual has lost his life as a result of an act of violence.
+In its opinion, and with reference to the facts of the instant case, the obligation at issue extends to the need for reference to the facts of the instant case, the obligation at issue extends to the need for reference to the facts of the instant case, the obligation at issue extends to the need for under the care and responsibility of health professionals and any liability on the part of the latter."